xtclang/xvm/CONTRIBUTING.md

 Pull requests are welcome.
 Documentation changes do not require a contributor agreement.

 Code submissions (new or modified code) do require a contributor agreement.
-To keep things simple for legal purposes, The Ecstasy Project uses the same contributor agreements as the Apache Software Foundation, but modified to refer to The Ecstasy Project; for information about the basis and purpose of our contributor agreements, see <https://www.apache.org/licenses/contributor-agreements.html>.)
+To keep things simple for legal purposes, The Ecstasy Project uses the same contributor agreements as the Apache Software Foundation, but modified to refer to The Ecstasy Project.
+For information about the basis and purpose of our contributor agreements, see <https://www.apache.org/licenses/contributor-agreements.html>.
 Please sign and submit either an [individual contributor agreement](./license/icla.txt) ([PDF](./license/icla.pdf)) or (if contributing as an employee of a company) a [corporate contributor agreement](./license/ccla.txt) ([PDF](./license/ccla.pdf)) to <info@xtclang.org>.

-(Our apologies in advance for the hassle, but we need to be very careful about potential IP issues, based on the same fundamental concerns that Apache has.
-Thank you for your understanding.)
+_(Our apologies in advance for the hassle, but we need to be very careful about potential IP issues, based on the same fundamental concerns that Apache has.
+Thank you for your understanding.)_

 ## Contribution guidelines ##